kubestellar/kubestellar/docs/content/direct/architecture.md

 on all WECs and sets the RBAC permissions for it using the OCM add-on framework.

-- *OCM Agent*: This module registers the WEC to the OCM Hub, watches for ManifestWorks and unwraps and syncs the objects into the WEC.
+- *OCM Agent*: This module registers the WEC to the OCM Hub, watches for [ManifestWork.v1.work.open-cluster-management.io](https://github.com/open-cluster-management-io/api/blob/v0.12.0/work/v1/types.go#L17) objects and unwraps and syncs the objects into the WEC.

-- *OCM Status Add-On Agent*: This module watches *AppliedManifestWorks* to find objects that are synced by the OCM agent, gets their status and updates *WorkStatus* objects in the ITS namespace associated with the WEC.
+- *OCM Status Add-On Agent*: This module watches [AppliedManifestWork.v1.work.open-cluster-management.io](https://github.com/open-cluster-management-io/api/blob/v0.12.0/work/v1/types.go#L528) objects to find objects that are synced by the OCM agent, gets their status and updates `WorkStatus` objects in the ITS namespace associated with the WEC.

 ![Figure 2 - Main Modules](./images/main-modules.png)